Five-Part Email Series | A specimen, for Rob

 Collaborate with Other Experts

-If appropriate, consider inviting other experts in your field to add additional perspectives and insights to the email series, broadening the appeal of the series and providing even more value to readers.
+If appropriate, consider inviting other experts in your field to provide additional perspectives and insights to the email series, broadening the appeal of the series and providing even more value to readers.